 If I change my mind about something I talked about, can I take it out of the manuscript?

 You have complete control over what ends up in your manuscript.
 At the review stage, you can change or delete anything you want.
-Every project includes a Heritage Memoirs editor's professional editing for accuracy, grammar, spelling, style and narrative flow.
+Every project includes professional editing for accuracy, grammar, spelling, style and narrative flow.

 My family would like to have my grandfather's story told, but he lives in a different city.
 Do you do phone interviews?